3s-rg-codes/HyperFaaS/tests/worker/README.md

 - **auto-remove**: specify if containers should automatically be removed after they terminate
   - currently: true, false
   - if this is set to false, the normla execution tests will fail, since the container will still be there after stopping it
-- **environment**
+- **containerized**
-  - currently: compose, local
+  - currently: true, false
-  - specify the environment for the tests to be run
+  - specify if the tests should be run in a containerized environment
 - **test-cases**
   - specify all cases to be run
   - currently: all OR 123 OR 2571 OR ...